 The Materials We Use

-Our printers use paper that is Forest Stewardship Council (FSC) certified.
+Our environmental policy is to have our cards printed by printers who only use Forest Stewardship Council (FSC) certified materials.
 FSC certification means that the board is sourced from responsibly managed forests, uses sustainable, recycled materials, and does not use fibres from illegally logged trees.

 We package our cards in cellophane wrappers for the simple reason that we have thousands of wrappers.
-We bought before other systems of keep card and envelope together became available.
+We bought stock before other systems of keeping a card and an envelope together, became available.
 There is no sense in trashing the wrappers, so we will continue to use them while we have stocks.

 Think back to the time before cellophane wrappers.
 You hunted for suitable envelopes to fit the cards.
 And you would not buy some cards because they were dog-eared.
 The same with some of the envelopes.
 After all, how could you show you cared when the card was dog-eared?
 Plastic wrappers solved those problems.
 And who knew it would be the cause of a greater environmental problem?
 If you want to read more, take a look at The Next Big Thing In Cards.
 It’s an article we wrote about environmental awareness in packaging.

 As well as using printers with high environmental standards, we support organisations that work to reduce:

 - Overfishing, including the use of giant trawl nets that scrape the ocean floor;

 - The use of pesticides that are implicated in causing Colony Collapse Disorder in honeybees;

 - The ‘zero grazing’ policy of livestock management;